365 Coaching Tip: 364th & 365th – A FULL YEAR!

 November 14th Coaching Tip: Show Up for Others.

 Two years ago, Indiana University awarded me the Leanne Grotke award.
-The I-Association selects two female, former athletes who are still alive and making a difference in life and for IU.
-This evening, another one of my teammates was a winner of this prestigious award.
+The I-Association selects two female, former athletes who are still alive and making a difference in the lives of other and for IU.
+This evening, another one of my IU women’s basketball teammates was a winner of this prestigious award.
 Cindy was all-Big Ten all four years she played at IU, then she moved to California and soared with her career in the Cal State system teaching and inspiring other young adults.
-I was so glad that I showed up for her evening; Cindy’s parents and brother was there, and it was super to catch up with them, because we used to see them nearly every weekend during the season.
+I was so glad that I showed up for her evening; Cindy’s parents and brother were there, and it was super to catch up with them, because we used to see them nearly every weekend during the season.
 And one other teammate showed up, Diane.
 Kindness showed up.

 Was I busy? tired?
 Heck yeah I was.
 Do I have company coming over for the weekend?
 Yes I do.
 But it was the right thing to do to show up for Cindy.
 She appreciated it and we shared a moment about how we both have been deeply impacted by the horrors of dementia with those we love.
 Show up for others!
 We were basketball teammates, and now we’re teammates in life.